 I recommend having a small engine mechanic look at the engine in this case.

-Wrong Engine Oil in the Lawn Mower
+Wrong Engine Oil

 The grade of engine oil is important to keep the engine properly lubricated.
 When using the wrong viscosity of oil, it can begin to burn and emit smoke.
 Always use the viscosity of oil recommended by the engine manufacturer.